tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

 * Despite this concern, much of the blockchain community is moving towards different variations of PoS, including Ethereum, with mathematical safeguards in place to reduce this risk significantly.

-Explain to the class that there are many other consensus algorithms under research and development, highlight the following:
+Explain to the class that there are many other consensus algorithms under research and development.
+Highlight the following:

 * Proof of Capacity - It uses free hard drive space as a contribution to the network.